Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 To provision a new PAC Aurora database cluster:

+- Generate credentials for the IAM user `pac-content-provisioner` in content-test aws account for a dev stack or in content-prod aws account for a staging/ prod stack.
 - Get the environment variables from the **pac-aurora-provisioner** LastPass note in the **Shared-PAC Credentials & Services Login Details** folder.
 - Set the `CLUSTER` environment variable, this will be appended to `pac-aurora` for all provisioned infrastructure.
 Note: The cluster name should be region agnostic, for example, `staging` will provision `pac-aurora-staging-eu` and `pac-aurora-staging-us` database instances.
 - Set the `ENVIRONMENT_TYPE` environment variable to the type of environment the cluster will be, i.e. `t` for staging, `p` for production and `d` for anything else.